Hate it or love it, you cannot deny the truth that old CRT TVs had a longer shelf life than today’s flat-panel televisions.

 - Use a voltage stabilizer or regulator if your place has power surge issues.
 A steep power surge can hamper your Sony TV beyond repair.
 Although your Sony TV has a wide voltage range, a voltage regulator is a good damage-prevention tool.

-What is the First Thing to Likely Go Bad in Your Sony TV?
+What Is the First Thing To Likely Go Bad in Your Sony TV?

 The first sign of aging in a Sony TV is usually visible in its display.